fodela/Revise-SQL/lessons.md

   ### Logical Operators

   - LIKE => This allows you to perform operations similar to using WHERE and =, but for cases when you might not know exactly what you are looking for.
+    - LIKE is case sensitive while ILIKE is case insensitive.
   - IN => This allows you to perform operations similar to using WHERE and =, but for more than one condition.
   - NOT => This is used with IN and LIKE to select all of the rows NOT LIKE or NOT IN a certain condition.
   - AND & BETWEEN => These allow you to combine operations where all combined conditions must be true.